kaspars-ozols/ado-copilot-code-review/README.md

 ### Using a Prompt File

-For longer prompts, use a file in your repository:
+For longer prompts, create a .txt file in your repository and pass the file path as a task input:

 ```yaml
 - task: CopilotCodeReview@1